NEW ONLINE AND PRINT RESOURCE

 About Bibliography of American Law School Casebooks

 Although much has been written on the analysis of the case method and the evolution of the content of casebooks, no attempt had been made to identify all U.S. law school casebooks until the publication of Douglas W. Lind’s Bibliography of American Law School Casebooks, 1870-2004.
-This new second edition of the work supplements the previous by extending the coverage through 2018 and adding 4,000 new entries.
+This second edition of the work supplements the previous by extending the coverage through 2018 and adding 4,000 new entries.

-In addition to being released in print, the new second edition is also now available in database format, providing users with an interactive digital list of all casebooks intended for use in law schools and published in the United States.
+In addition to being released in print, the second edition is also now available in database format, providing users with an interactive digital list of all casebooks intended for use in law schools and published in the United States.
 The database version of the resource offers full search capabilities as well as full-text linking to relevant documents where available.
 Access online coverage from 1870 to current within the last year (with regular updates), utilizing multiple browse options—including an extensive author index listing more than 4,200 authors.
 In addition, content within the database has been categorized under 230 subject headings so that users may easily trace the topical development of legal education.

 Database Tools and Features